wbgdao/whitebeakgang.github.io/content/roadmap/wbg-website.md

 | ------------------- | --------- |
 | September 25th 2021 | Complete  |

-The website you are visiting now has been put together to be a singular place to find official news and updates being shared from the WhiteBeak community.
-Visit here to see our official Partners, Merch Showcase, Roadmap, and recent blog posts and stay up to date on all things WBG.
+Of course you’ll find your WhiteBeak official news and updates from the WhiteBeak Community.

+But you’ll also find information on our Official [Partners](/partners), our [Showcase](/showcase) of Merchandise, [Roadmap](/roadmap), Blogs and more!

+There’s a few more surprises up our sleeve..
+Coming Soon!!

 [Back to Roadmap](/roadmap)